JohnXander/JohnXander/README.md

 🔍 Looking for a position as a Junior Developer. <br>
 🌱 Recent graduate of a six-month, full-time course in software development. <br>
-🎓 My background is in teaching but I decided to reskill as a programmer. <br>
+🎓 My background is in teaching but I reskilled as a programmer. <br>
 ⚡ Fun fact: I can speak Spanish and Russian.

 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=johnxander&show_icons=true&locale=en" alt="johnxander" /></p>